udaygirish/udaygirish.github.io/pages/about.md

 I work as a Machine Learning Engineer at Quantiphi Bangalore.
 Most of my work is related to Computer Vision , NLP and Robotics. <br>

-Want to know more then download resume by pressing download button at the bottom of the site :smiley:
+Want to know more then download resume by pressing download button at the bottom of the site :smiley: <br>
+Update: Site is under constant updation.
+Stay tuned for blogs!!

 <div class="row">